praekelt/seed-auth-api/docs/http_api.rst

     Remove an existing user.
 Sets the user to inactive instead of deleting the user.

+    Only the user themself, or a user with org:admin, or an admin user can deactivate a user.

     :status 204: Successfully deleted the user.